mrietzl/mrietzl/README.md

 ### I am a strategic designer and passionate about brand & product management.

-- 💼 I am now working as product manager at <a href="https://www.vivelacar.com/" target="blank">ViveLaCar</a>, an e-commerce-service for car subscriptions.
+- ✨ With great passion, I create individual corporate identities & product brandings as well as self-programmed website for different use cases; giving sustainable brands and products a unique stage to perform; online and offline.
 - 🤓 I did my full stack web development bootcamp 👩🏼‍💻 at the <a href="https://www.spiced-academy.com/de" target="blank">spiced academy</a> from November, 2021 to February, 2022.
 - 🧡 I did my master's degree in strategic design and my bachelor's degree in communication design; both at the [Hochschule für Gestaltung Schwäbisch Gmünd](https://www.hfg-gmuend.de/).
 - 🧘‍♀️ In my free time I love doing yoga; I recently did a yoga teacher training in Bali, Indonesia … now I am ready to teach wherever you may wish; on the beach watching the sunrise 🏝 or during a chilly summer evening on a rooftop between skyskrapers. 🌆